Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

+On the other hand, an advantage of recombination methods is that they sometimes come with guarantees of the sampling distribution over maps, while no such analysis is available for the SHP algorithm.
+However, in the context of SMDs, \citet{gurnee2021fairmandering} find that SHP finds more extreme maps than other methods do.

+\parbold{Our experiments.} Putting things together, for each generated map, we can simply calculate our metrics of interest.
 We carry out the process for each social choice function and each state with 2 or more seats in the House, fixing as $N$ the number of seats allocated to that state after the 2010 census.
-The number of districts $K$ is varied from $1$ (a large MMD with $N$ seats) to $N$ (only SMDs).
-For each $K$, the set of district sizes $\{ N_k \}$ is selected such that all districts differ in size by at most one seat.\footnote{Formally, let $j = \floor{\frac{N}{K}}$, and $L = N \text{ mod } K$.
+The number of districts $K$ is from $1$ (a large MMD with $N$ seats) to $N$ (only SMDs).
+For each $K$, the set of district sizes $\{ N_k \}$ is selected such that all districts differ in size by at most one seat,\footnote{Formally, let $j = \floor{\frac{N}{K}}$, and $L = N \text{ mod } K$.
 Then there are $L$ districts of size $j+1$ and $K-L$ districts of size $j$.
 For example, when $N=6$ and $K=3$, $\{N_k\} = \{2, 2, 2\}$.
-When $N=7$, $\{N_k\} = \{2, 2, 3\}$.}
+When $N=7$, $\{N_k\} = \{2, 2, 3\}$.} except in the analysis of the Fair Representation Act, in which case we generate maps with districts of size either 3, 4, or 5.

-Overall, generating districts and calculating the metrics utilized over 40 CPU-weeks of compute, not counting the full STV elections simulated in \Cref{sec:intra}.
+Overall, generating districts and calculating the metrics utilized over 40 CPU-weeks of computation, not counting the full STV elections simulated in \Cref{sec:intra}.